jswalton/u16scaall/README.md

 # u16scaall
-Docker image with ubuntu 16.04 + scala + all services &amp; tools
+Shippable CI image for Scala on Ubuntu 14.04 with all available services.
+Available versions are:

+1. 2.9.3
+2. 2.10.6
+3. 2.11.8